Why should yoga be part of the international healthcare system?

 The UK’s National Health Service (NHS) has made positive steps to towards yoga’s inclusion in healthcare provide its workers with access to yoga classes, in a bid to stave off rising absences from sickness and the stress of long hours.
 Reports indicate that 73% of NHS staff work unpaid overtime, while 9 in 10 still go to work when they are ill because they feel obligated to.
 As a result of the intense workload, mental health and musculoskeletal problems are currently the two leading causes of absence among NHS staff.
 The annual cost of this absenteeism and sickness is estimated at £2.4bn, not to mention untold damage to the quality of care.

 While there has not yet been a move to standardise the prescription of yoga for patients, both doctors and activists are taking up the cause.
 One GP’s open letter to the NHS garnered tens of thousands of shares on social media, while a June 2016 Early Day Motion (EDM) in Parliament demonstrated support for International Yoga Day, and recommended the use of yoga in the NHS and school system.
-Written in conjunction with and supported by The Minded Institute, the motion has currently been signed by 29 MPs – already a significant increase on a similar motion the previous year – and prompted letters to 10% of all MPs by their constituents.
+Written and supported by Heather Mason, the motion has currently been signed by 29 MPs – already a significant increase on a similar motion the previous year – and prompted letters to 10% of all MPs by their constituents.
 This was soon followed by a major meeting in the House of Commons, which was attended by key ministers and thought leaders, and received written support from Queen Elizabeth II and the Indian Ministry of Ayurveda, Yoga and Naturopathy, Unani, Siddha, and Homeopathy (AYUSH).

 Having begun practicing yoga in 1993, Göran Boll developed MediYoga, a therapeutic form of yoga involving gentle movements and breathing exercises based on the Kundalini tradition.